indocom/lumina/docs/after/residential-colleges.md

 title: Residential Colleges
 ---

-:warning: This page is still under development

 Residential Colleges are a great way to stay in your first 2 years in NUS.
-Why?
+Find out why below!

 ### Why residential colleges?